djbalin/djbalin/README.md

 I'm Jan-Georges, a full-stack web developer who's passionate about making engaging, creative, and comprehensive web solutions.

-### <a href=https://guess-the-wiki.vercel.app/>Guess the wiki</a>
-Browser game: match titles of Wikipedia articles with snippets of their bodies!

 ### <a href=https://janbalin.fyi/air-quality/>Air quality sensor</a>
 What's the air quality like in my room?